Pink Bourbon Coffee

 - Secondly, the whole cherry goes through a brief fermentation for 36 hours in grain-pro bags

-- Fourthly, drying is carried out using a mechanical drying method over 72 hours.
+- Fourthly, drying is carried out using a mechanical drying method.
 This precise and consistent approach ensures the beans achieve the optimal moisture level.

 About this Terroir